 Thinking about landing a job in marketing or communications?
-Did you know that you do not have to major in one of those fields to get a great job in the space?
+Did you know that you do not have to major in one of those fields to get a great job in one?

 Carter said that many of the skills are taught on the job.
-But they also wanted to see that she was flexible, had strong communication skills, and was able to learn quickly, things that her time at Patrick Henry College prepared her well for.
+But the interviewers also wanted to see that she was flexible, had strong communication skills, and was able to learn quickly, things that her time at Patrick Henry College prepared her well for.

 Carter, a former White House intern, could easily prove her conservative convictions by having her White House internship on her resume.
 She also points to two specific Patrick Henry College courses: “The Presidency” with Dr. Michael Haynes, and "American Political Institutions" with Dr. Jesse Merriam, which she was especially grateful to have taken in her senior year.